Patent Pro Bono for Inventors

 With the goal of advancing invention based economic development, this unique program offers financially under-resourced, independent inventors in Texas assistance to file a patent with the US Patent and Trademark Office (USPTO).

-The Patent Pro Bono program provides services to individual inventors who meet financial qualifications and completed a training package developed by the USPTO.
+The Patent Pro Bono program provides services to individual inventors who meet financial qualifications and complete a training package developed by the USPTO.

 Read more about the USPTO patent pro bono programs.